Harold Weinbrecht: Professional affiliations

 Weinbrecht is a past president of the Wake County Mayors Association.
 He has also served on the Wake County’s Growth Management Task Force and is chairman of the Capital Area Metropolitan Planning Organization.

 Career

 In 1994, he became a programmer for SAS Institute.
 He was previously a simulations engineer.
 He retired in 2022 after 28 years at SAS.

 Personal life

-Weinbrecht married his wife Belinda and moved back to Cary in 1987.
+In 1987, Weinbrecht married Belinda and returned to Cary.
 They have two children.
-He is a member of Cary Presbyterian Church where he teaches Sunday school.
-He exercises two hours each day.
+He is an active member of Cary Presbyterian Church, where he teaches Sunday school, and maintains a daily exercise routine of two hours.